ideal-postcodes/woocommerce/uk-address-postcode-validation/readme.txt

 * More custom behaviours like auto select single premise postcodes, hide/unhide address fields

 Breaking Changes:

 * Both Postcode Lookup and Address Finder have been replaced.
 This means the any custom library overrides on the admin page will need to be translated into the new setup format.

 Deprecations:

 * The legacy Postcode Lookup jQuery plugin is deprecated.
 This library will continue to be served until 4.0 is released.
-Please use Postcode Lookup insteand (https://postcode-lookup.ideal-postcodes.dev/)
+Please use Postcode Lookup instead (https://postcode-lookup.ideal-postcodes.dev/)
 * The legacy Address Finder plugin is deprecated.
 This library will continue to be served until 4.0 is released.
 Please use Address Finder instead (https://address-finder.ideal-postcodes.dev/)

 Chores:

 * Adds testing on WooCommerce 5.0
 * Remove data migration check